-Entry requirements: Grade 6 or B in Economics or similar subject (e.g. History)

-Head of Department: Mr N de Garis
+Examination Board: Available levels: Entry requirements: Head of Department: AQA A Level 7136, AS Level Grade 6 or B in Economics or similar subject (e.g. History) Mr N de Garis

 A level Economics aims to impart an appreciation of the significance of economics in interpreting current affairs.
 Students will be able to use both macro and micro economic analysis to explain the concept of a market, how they work, why they fail and how governments can augment and correct their operation.
 Students will be able to explain recent developments in both the UK and the global economy.
 By studying A level economics, students will be able to engage in on-going debate over some of the most controversial issues faced by society such as poverty, taxation and unemployment.
 At the very least it is hoped that students will develop a passion for economics which will help influence important decisions later in life.